APB I2C SLAVE

 Below is a brief description of the 3 sub-modules:

-Responsible for APB communication: passing information to and from the I2C CSR module.
+Responsible for APB communication: passing information to and from the I2C CSR module through the APB interface.
+It handles the APB protocol, including address decoding, data transfer, and control signal generation.

 • FIFO_sync_256x8_i2c_to_apb: Transfers data from I2C to APB.